February 19th - March 6th, 2016

-Soak in the onsen next to a playful Snow Monkey, photographing a pirouetting crane or just simply have tea at one of the many traditional charming ryokans.
-Japan will be a unforgettable experience, join us in 2014!
+Soak in the onsen next to a playful Snow Monkey, photograph a pirouetting crane, or just simply have tea at one of the many traditional charming ryokans.
+Japan will be a unforgettable experience, join us in 2016!

-2014 Japan Winter Wildlife Photography Tour I Travel Plans
+2016 Japan Winter Wildlife Photography Tour Travel Plans

 Depart US/Canada for Tokyo